ksenia007/volaria/README.md

 ### Example usage notes:

+Please see `demo` for sample walkthrough, getting from example VCF to predictions

+In summary, the pipeline is as follows:

 - Build embeddings (example in volaria_main/ Steps 1–5).
 - Integrate cohorts & adjust for PCs (Step 6).
 - Train outcome models (Step 7).
 - Generate figures/tables via scripts in manuscript/ (see file headers for inputs).

+Environment time installation should be negligible; sample run is also quick.
+Full run on custom cohorts would depend on the # individuals and # variants.